-High urine concentrations of antimicrobials are correlated with efficacy in the treatment of uncomplicated cystitis.
+High urine concentrations of antimicrobials are correlated with efficacy in treatment of uncomplicated cystitis.
 But in complicated cases and in pyelonephritis, tissue concentrations may be equally important.
-Most antimicrobials undergo renal elimination to a great extent, so urine concentrations may be up to 100x peak plasma concentrations.
-Drug excretion through the kidney involves various processes such as secretion and/or reabsorption in different parts of the nephron depending on the molecular structure of the drug, its pKa, the pH in the tubular fluid, and degree of protein binding.
+Most antimicrobials undergo renal elimination to a great extent, so urine concentrations may be up to 100 times peak plasma concentrations.
+Drug excretion through the kidney involves various processes such as secretion and/or reabsorption in different parts of the nephron, depending on the molecular structure of the drug, its pKa, the pH in the tubular fluid, and degree of protein binding.
 The flow of urine through the urinarytract is part of the defense against invading pathogens, because the flow of fluid rinses the epithelial linings.
 High urine antimicrobial concentrations are important for eradication of bacteria in the urine, but for infection of the bladder wall or renal tissue it is necessary to use antimicrobials that have active concentrations in the tissues.
 Serum or plasma concentrations are useful surrogate markers for antimicrobial concentrations in the renal or bladder tissues.

 Dosage Regimens for UTI